mixxorz/Glass/README.md

 ## Addon compatibility

+* ElvUI
-* ElvUI - Yes, but disable the Chat module
+  * Yes, but disable the Chat module
+* Prat 3.0
-* Prat 3.0 - Yes, but disable the EditBox module
+  * Yes, but disable the EditBox module
+  * Prat timestamps are supported.
+If you want to disable timestamps, you'll need to set the Timestamps module on Prat to "Don't load".

 ## Issues and suggestions